-- Satisfy the environmental conditions. - Do not operate the Gripper, or even turn on the power supply, before it is firmly anchored and the danger zone is cleared.
-The fingers of the Gripper may move and cause injury or damage.
+- Meet the recommended environmental conditions. - Do not operate the Gripper, or even turn on the power supply, before it is firmly anchored and the danger zone is cleared.
+The fingers of the gripper may move and cause injury or damage.